 Your mortgage interest rate will determine how much you’ll be charged overall for taking out a loan over the length of a specific term.
 It will also determine your monthly payments.

-Jump straight to our tables section to find out more, or read on for a comprehensive overview:
+Jump straight to our tables section to find out more, use the mortgage repayment calculator here, or read on for a comprehensive overview:

 What type of mortgage rates are there?